 - A student will remain on Academic Probation until the terms of probation have been satisfied, as stated in the remediation plan and probation letter.
-Probation may continue throughout the remainder of the didactic year, clinical year, or until graduation if deemed appropriate. - A cumulative GPA of \geq 2.75 at the end of the following academic term is required of a student placed on probation. - A student will remain on Professionalism Probation until the SPC has determined that the student has achieved an acceptable level of professional behavior.
-Probation may continue throughout the remainder of the didactic year, clinical year or until graduation if deemed appropriate. - This information may be gained from professionalism assignments, faculty evaluations, preceptor evaluations, or any other evaluations from individuals the Program deems appropriate.
+Probation may continue throughout the remainder of the didactic year, clinical year, or until graduation if deemed appropriate. - A cumulative GPA of $\geq$ 2.75 at the end of the following academic term is required of a student placed on probation. - A student on probation may not progress to Structured Clinical Practice Experiences (rotations). - A student will remain on Professionalism Probation until the SPC has determined that the student has achieved an acceptable level of professional behavior.
+Probation may continue throughout the remainder of the didactic year, clinical year or until graduation if deemed appropriate. - $\circ$ This information may be gained from professionalism assignments, faculty evaluations, preceptor evaluations, or any other evaluations from individuals the Program deems appropriate.